tgherzog/sailbuddy-pages/index.md

 ##### New in Version 5 #####

-Version 5 allows you full control over the selection of data fields, their order and appearance.
+Version 5 gives you full control over the selection of data fields, their order and appearance.
-You can optimize the display to match your boat and your style of navigation:
+You can optimize the display to match your boat and your style of navigation, showing just the fields that interest you, in any order you want.

 * Click the Configure button in the top right corner of the instruments view to add or configure fields
 * Click the Add button to add new fields to the display